JsBergbau/MiTemperature2/README.md

 Notification format
 `Notification handle = 0x0036 value: f8 07 4a d6 0b`
-f8 07 is the temperature as INT16 in little endian format.
+f8 07 is the temperature as signed INT16 in little endian format.
 Divide it by 100 to get the temperature in degree Celsius 4a is the humidity.
 Only integer output :( d6 and 0b are unknown to me.
 Tell me if you know what these values mean.